Alcohol and rheumatoid arthritis (RA) is an important concern. Most people drink alcohol. At the same time, many people have RA.

 A. Risk Factors

 A risk factor increases the chance of getting a disease.
-However, it doesn’t fate it.
+But it doesn’t fate it.
 Some people have many risk factors without getting a disease.
 On the other hand, some people have the disease without any of the risk factors.
-Nevertheless, characteristics that increase the risk of RA include these.
+Facts that increase the risk of RA include these.